theupdateframework/taps/tap3.md

 # Augmented Reference Implementation

-[TODO: Point to a branch containing implementation of TAP 3.]
+[TODO: Point to a branch containing an implementation of TAP 3.]

 # Copyright